-Probably not because no one likes to lose money for nothing but this is the reality many home sellers face today which is why we want to move to the country where it’s just us and nature.
+However, this is the reality many home sellers face, so we want to move to a country where it’s just us and nature.

-When you decide to put your property for sale no matter where you live or how old your house is it’s important to have it in tip-top shape or risk your house value to decrease.
+When you decide to sell your property, no matter where you live or how old your house is, it’s essential to have it in tip-top shape or risk your house value decreasing.

-Add a refrigerator and some broken down vehicles to the mix and you’re the house is ready to lose money when you put that for sale sign up.
+Add a refrigerator and some broken-down vehicles to the mix, and the house is losing money before the for-sale sign goes up.

-Not only that but your neighbours suffer as well when they do the same.
+Not only that, but your neighbours also suffer when they do the same.

-Saving a portion of your net income each month for these costs are very important when deciding whether you can afford to buy a home or not.
+Saving a portion of your monthly net income for these costs is very important when deciding whether you can afford a home.

-There are instances where homeowners fall on bad times but to let your property fall to pieces next to a homeowner or a bunch of homeowners who care for their property hurts the sale of homes in the area.
+However, to let your property fall into shambles in a neighbourhood of homeowners who care for their property hurts the sale of homes.

 This is why there are property standards set by municipalities in each city.

-They are called by-laws and each city has different by-laws based on what has been passed by local city council or pressing issues brought forth in the community.
+They are called bylaws, and each city has different bylaws based on what has been passed by the local city council or pressing issues in the community.

-Almost every city has by-laws based on property especially with junk laying around, weeds, long-grass and old vehicles that just sit.
+Almost every city has bylaws based on property, especially with junk lying around, weeds, long grass, and unused vehicles.

 Home Buyers Back Away

-We had a look a the listing on Realtor.ca and the house is pristine inside and relatively new in the last 20 years.
+We looked at the listing on Realtor.ca, and the house is pristine inside and relatively new in the last 20 years.

-Unless there was something extremely wrong with the house we couldn’t find the reason for why it wasn’t selling unless home buyers were coming in with low offers.
+Unless there was something extremely wrong with the house, we couldn’t find why it wasn’t selling unless home buyers came in with low offers.

-That possibly could be the case or maybe no offers are coming in at all.
+That could be the case, or maybe no offers are coming in.

-Well, I can tell you for sure one of them is the neighbour whose property is a disaster zone.
+Well, I can tell you one of them is the neighbour whose property is in a disaster zone.